tomblanchard/boilerplate/README.md

 $breakpoint--XL: 1140px;
 ```

 Then I reference these variables in the `$breakpoints` map, I have a `S / M / L / XL` naming convention to my breakpoints.
-For example, the `L` breakpoint is a media query of `(min-width: 1024px) and (max-width: 1139px)`, the `L-down` breakpoint is a media query of `(max-width: 1023px)` and the `L-up` breakpoint is a media query of `(min-width: 1024px)`.
+For example, the `L` breakpoint is a media query of `( min-width: 1024px ) and ( max-width: 1139px )`, the `L-down` breakpoint is a media query of `( max-width: 1023px )` and the `L-up` breakpoint is a media query of `( min-width: 1024px )`.

-After the responsive stuff, comes the `grid` object settings, these consist of three variables:
+After the responsive stuff, comes the `grid` object width settings (on responsive grid-heavy sites there will be a lot of grid widths at specific media queries, this allows for much better organisation), these consist of three variables:

 `$grid-gutter`: